XpiritBV/CodeToCloud-Workshop/Resources/PreferredSolution.md

    - Is a [Member](https://docs.microsoft.com/azure/active-directory/fundamentals/users-default-permissions#member-and-guest-users) user in the Azure AD tenant you will use.
 (Guest users will not have the necessary permissions).

-   > **Note** If you do not meet these requirements, you may have to ask another member user with subscription owner rights to login to the portal and execute the create service principal step ahead of time.
+   > **Note** If you do not meet these requirements, you may have to ask another member user with subscription owner rights to login to the [Azure Portal](http://portal.azure.com/) and execute the create service principal step ahead of time.

    - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in Before the Hands-on Lab.
 You will need eight cores if following the exact instructions in the lab, or more if you choose additional cluster nodes or larger VM sizes.
 If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.